Dhara-m/SampleProject/README.md

 Step 11: Place all the classes in Testng.xml file to run as suite.

-**Steps to Run automation Test cases.**
+**STEPS TO RUN AUTOMATION TEST CASES**

-1.In the Package Explorer, select the class which we want to run.
+1. In the Package Explorer, select the class which we want to run.

-2.Right click and click run as java application.
+2. Right click and click run as java application.

-3.Test suite when we want to run collective set of test cases as part of regression or smoke.
+3. Test suite when we want to run collective set of test cases as part of regression or smoke.